Madelyne Pryor: Abandonment

-Going into premature labor, Madelyne gives birth to a baby boy (Nathan Christopher Charles Summers) alone in the X-Mansion.
-Sensing a reluctance on Scott's part to retire to family life, a powerless Storm challenges him to a duel for leadership of the team, which Storm wins.
-This in effect forces Scott to accept his new role as a husband and father.
+Going into premature labor, Madelyne gives birth to Nathan Summers alone in the X-Mansion.
+Sensing a reluctance on Scott's part to retire to family life, the powerless Storm challenges Scott to a duel for leadership of the team, which Storm wins.
+This in effect forces Scott to accept his role as a husband and father.

-Although Scott tries to live a normal family life in Alaska, he often thinks of Jean Grey, and of his life with the X-Men.
+Although Scott tries to live a normal family life in Alaska, he often thinks of Jean and of life with the X-Men.
 Maddie tries her best to make Scott happy, but her efforts seem wasted.
-Finally Scott receives a call from his former teammate Angel that Jean Grey has been found alive.
-Without explaining himself, Scott abandons Madelyne and their son to reunite with his lost love, and forms X-Factor with his old friends from the original X-Men.
+Finally Scott receives a call from former teammate Angel that Jean has been found alive.
+Without explanation, Scott abandons Madelyne and Nathan to reunite with Jean, and forms X-Factor with old friends from the original X-Men.
 Madelyne and Nathan are then attacked by the Marauders; Nathan is kidnapped and Madelyne left for dead, but survives and is hospitalized as a "Jane Doe".
-A guilt-wracked and increasingly unstable Scott returned home to find his house empty, and all records of his family's existence erased.
+The guilt-wracked and increasingly unstable Scott returned home to find the house empty, and all records of Madelyne's and Nathan's existence erased.

-Alone and threatened, Madelyne calls the X-Men for help; they arrive and fight off another attack by the Marauders.
-Despairing from Scott's absence and of her son's fate, she contemplates suicide.
-Madelyne's brother-in-law, Alex Summers (Havok), talks her out of it, and the two of them grow closer.
-With the Marauders still after her, she stays with the X-Men, and they sacrifice their lives to stop the Adversary from remaking the world in Fall of the Mutants.
-A reporter video-interviews them before their death, and Maddie uses this to deliver a message to Scott, pleading that he find their child.
-With the world thinking them dead, Madelyne and the X-Men are resurrected by the Omniversal Guardian Roma and begin working secretly out of an abandoned Reavers base in Australia.
+Alone and threatened, Madelyne calls the X-Men for help and fight off another attack by the Marauders.
+Despairing from Scott's absence and of Nathan's fate, she contemplates suicide.
+Havok (Alex Summers) talks her out of it, and the two of them grow closer.
+With the Marauders still after her, she stays with the X-Men, and the group sacrifice their lives to stop the Adversary from remaking the world in Fall of the Mutants.
+A reporter video-interviews them before their death, and Maddie uses this to deliver a message to Scott, pleading that Scott find their child.
+With the world thinking the X-Men dead, Madelyne and the X-Men are resurrected by the Omniversal Guardian Roma and begin working secretly out of the Reavers' abandoned base in Australia.
 Madelyne serves as the team's technical support.